Prashanth2627/Canny-Edge-Detection-/README.md

 # Aim

-To write a Python program using OpenCV to perform **Canny Edge Detection** on images without applying Gaussian Blur.
+To write a Python program using OpenCV to perform **Canny Edge Detection**

 # Software Required